shopware/docs/guides/plugins/plugins/framework/data-handling/entities-via-attributes.md

 </service>
 ```

 That's it.
 You entity is registered and you can read and write data to it over the DAL.
-Over the tag, shopware automatically registers an `EntityDefinition` for the entity and an `EntityRepository`.
+Using the tag, Shopware automatically registers an `EntityDefinition` and `EntityRepository` for the entity.

 ## Field Types